AAFC-BICoE/dina-local-deployment/README.md

 To get the different files from the different modules, [git-submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are used.
 They are currently configured to point to the `dev` branches.

+When cloning the projet:

+* `git submodule init`
-To update submodules: `git submodule update --remote`
+* Update submodules: `git submodule update --remote`

 ## Setup script